-Only two preschool Early Intervention programs showed compliance below 95%.
+Only two Preschool Early Intervention programs showed compliance below 95%.
+However, these two programs were responsible for 547 (83%) of the late evaluations.
 BEIS/FS provided targeted technical assistance to these low performing preschool Early Intervention programs.
 Targeted technical assistance activities include:

-- notification in writing to the program administrator of the poor performance concerns; - monthly review of the data by BEIS/FS staff; - · local analysis of data to identify specific areas of concern, development of an action plan with data-based targets for correction of poor performance;

-- · revision to procedures for monitoring; and - · verification of the implementation of new procedures.
+- notification in writing to the program administrator of the poor performance concerns; - monthly review of the data by BEIS/FS staff; - local analysis of data to identify specific areas of concern, development of an action plan with data-based targets for correction of poor performance; - · revision to procedures for monitoring; and - verification of the implementation of new procedures.